namankalola/Ampora-Vehicles/components/posts/inside-the-design.md

 Sustainability for us means embracing renewable energy at every step of the process.
 Our production facilities are powered entirely by solar and wind energy, ensuring that the entire manufacturing process from assembly to testing has a minimal carbon footprint.

 But it doesn’t stop there.
 We’re committed to reducing our carbon emissions from supply chains by working closely with local, like-minded partners who also use clean energy sources.
-By supporting the transition to a greener grid, Voltz is helping to promote the growth of sustainable energy infrastructure globally.
+By supporting the transition to a greener grid, Ampora is helping to promote the growth of sustainable energy infrastructure globally.

-In essence, by choosing Voltz, you're not only driving a zero-emission vehicle, but you’re supporting the future of green manufacturing too.
+In essence, by choosing Ampora, you're not only driving a zero-emission vehicle, but you’re supporting the future of green manufacturing too.

 ## 3. Designed for a Greener Lifecycle

 Sustainability goes beyond the point of sale for us.
 Our team works diligently to ensure that every vehicle is designed with its full life cycle in mind, making every step—from production to end-of-life—more sustainable.

 We’ve designed our vehicles to be more energy-efficient, extending their lifespan, while minimizing energy use.
 Furthermore, we are continuously innovating with recyclable parts, reducing the environmental impact long after the car has left the lot.
-From lighter, more efficient battery systems to components made with up to 90% recyclable material, the Voltz vehicle is built to last—and to give back to the environment in the process.
+From lighter, more efficient battery systems to components made with up to 90% recyclable material, the Ampora vehicle is built to last—and to give back to the environment in the process.

 At the end of a vehicle’s life, our recycling programs ensure that each car is dismantled and repurposed in the most eco-friendly manner, maximizing the reuse of valuable components and minimizing waste.